If someone offered me a time machine to go back and fix my student loan mistakes I would.

 Only do so if it’s something you know you will stick with once you make the change.

 Not Using My Job to Make In-School Payments

 One of the surprising things about how much student loan debt I got myself into is that I did have a job all the way through my undergraduate degree.

-I didn’t have one during graduate school only because it was a one-year full-time program and they told us not to.
+I didn’t have one during graduate school only because it was a one-year, full-time program and they told us not to do outside work.

 I can’t stress this enough.

 You will be in such a better place financially when you graduate if you have been making any kind of payments.